lisaorii/lisaorii.github.io/_pages/about.md

 Hello!

-I am Lisa, a fourth-year undergraduate at Wellesley College, studying Computer Science and Philosophy.
-I also studied at University of Oxford, Worcester College.
-I am an incoming Ph.D. at the University of Washington Paul G. Allen School of Computer Science & Engineering.
+I am Lisa, an incoming Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.

+I graduated from Wellesley College, a historically women's liberal arts college, in June 2021.
+I double majored in Computer Science and Philosophy.
+I also studied abroad at the University of Oxford, Worcester College during my third year of undergraduate.

-My research interests are HCI (human-computer interaction) and ICTD (information and communication technology for development).My research objective is to execute technology-driven participatory action research to mitigate social and technical challenges faced by groups that are oppressed by their intersectional identities.
+My research interests are HCI (human-computer interaction) and ICTD (information and communication technology for development).
+My research objective is to execute technology-driven participatory action research to mitigate social and technical challenges faced by groups that are oppressed by their intersectional identities.
 I am especially interested in issues related to gender, health, education, and accessibility.